Skip to content

 # Convert to CSV bytes

-csv_bytes = convert_dataframe_to_type(df, FileFormat.CSV)
+csv_bytes = from_dataframe_to_type(df, FileFormat.CSV)

 # Convert with custom options

-parquet_bytes = convert_dataframe_to_type(df, FileFormat.PARQUET,
+parquet_bytes = from_dataframe_to_type(df, FileFormat.PARQUET,

 file_format_options={'engine': 'pyarrow'})